4teamwork/ftw.globalstatusmessage/README.rst

 This package is copyright by `4teamwork <http://www.4teamwork.ch/>`_.

-``ftw.tooltip`` is licensed under GNU General Public License, version 2.
+``ftw.globalstatusmessage`` is licensed under GNU General Public License, version 2.